mchav/mchav.github.io/_posts/2026-04-04-type-level-programming-is-still-programming.md

 title: "Type-level programming is still programming"
 ---

-I was showing a friend my typed dataframe API.
+I was showing a friend the typed dataframe API.
 The whole pitch was: look, you derive a schema from your data, and then the compiler catches column name typos, type mismatches, all the stuff that would otherwise blow up at runtime.
 I had a nice demo ready using the [Kaggle credit card fraud dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) (about 284,000 rows, 31 columns).

 I loaded it up in GHCi and ran the untyped version first: